rbeach94/hello-world/dashboard/README.md

 7. Restart the Python application from the cPanel interface to pick up the new code and environment variables.

 Passenger will load `passenger_wsgi.py`, which exposes the Django WSGI application defined in `dashboard/wsgi.py`.
+## Order workflow overview

+Orders progress through four statuses inside the dashboard:

+1. **Pending** – newly logged work waiting to be actioned.
+2. **Awaiting Garments** – purchasing is sourcing garments for the order.
+3. **Ready** – garments are in stock and production can begin.
+4. **Complete** – work finished and ready for dispatch/collection.

+Each order also records its decoration requirement (Embroidery, Print, or Both) and an optional preview image URL that displays on the order detail page.
+Garments associated with an order can be captured with name, colour, size, quantity, and purchasing status to power the purchasing and stock control views.